Getting Started

 - Students who have been marked absent for ten consecutive days will be withdrawn from the program for non-attendance.

-- If work is not completed for the week and prior arrangements have not been made with the teacher, zeros will be given.
-It will be at the teacher’s discretion if work can be made up for full credit, partial credit, or for a maximum percentage value.
+- If work is not completed for the week and prior arrangements have not been made with the instructor, zeros will be given.
+It will be at the instructor’s discretion if work can be made up for full credit, partial credit, or for a maximum percentage value.

 Secondary Grading Procedures